SirajChaudhary/SirajChaudhary/README.md

 - 🌱 I'm a passionate **Learner** | **Programmer**
-- 👨‍💻 I specialize in designing, developing, and deploying enterprise (Java) applications on cloud infrastructure, following industry best practices, design patterns, principles, naming conventions, and coding standards.
+- 👨‍💻 I specialize in designing, developing, and deploying enterprise-grade Java applications, including Spring Microservices, on AWS cloud infrastructure, leveraging DevOps tools such as Docker, Kubernetes, Jenkins, and Linux while adhering to industry best practices, design patterns, and coding standards.
 - 🔭 I also enjoy building POCs on emerging technologies, including Generative AI and Web3.
 - 👨🏻‍🎓 I did **M.E in computer engineering** and OCP, OCA, CED, CSD, RHCE, AWS-DA certified.
 - 🧑‍💼 Hire me for Full Stack Development.
 You can find my technical skills <a href="http://www.sirajchaudhary.com/#skills">here</a>
 - 💬 Ask me about anything.
 I am happy to help.
-- 📫 You can reach me via e-mail mr.sirajchaudhary@yahoo.com
+- 📫 You can reach me via email at mr.sirajchaudhary@yahoo.com or by phone at +91 9766870798.

 <br>